liferay-search/liferay-docs/en/user/articles/100-web-experience-management/06-publishing-content-dynamically/03-using-the-asset-publisher/03-selecting-assets.markdown

 ## Selecting a Content Set

-@product-ver@ adds the Content Set feature to create predefined lists of content to display in the Asset Publisher.
+@sharepoint-ver@ adds the Content Set feature to create predefined lists of content to display in the Asset Publisher.
 To use a Content Set,

 1. Click the click the *Options* icon